game-ryo/acf-multiple-taxonomy/README.md

 # ACF: Multiple Taxonomy

-A simple plugin to add a Multiple Taxonomy field.
+A simple plugin to add the Multiple Taxonomy field.
 It allows you to select term(s) from multiple taxonomies.

 ## Description

-- This plugin adds a Multiple Taxonomy field as one of the Advanced Custom Fields (ACF).
+- This plugin adds the Multiple Taxonomy field as one of the Advanced Custom Fields (ACF).
-- The **Taxonomy** field in ACF allows you to select term(s) from **only one taxonomy**.
+- The **Taxonomy** field in the ACF allows you to select term(s) from **only one taxonomy**.
 - The **Multiple Taxonomy** field allows you to select term(s) from **multiple taxonomies**.

 ## Features

 As with ACF's Taxonomy field:
-- You can select a term by radio buttons or drop-down list.
+- You can select a term by radio buttons or a drop-down list.
-- You can select terms by checkbox or drop-down list.
+- You can select terms by checkboxes or a drop-down list.
-- 'Stylized UI' option is supported (Search box on the drop-down list is available).
 - 'Save Terms' option is supported.
 - 'Load Terms' option is supported.
 - 'Return Value' option is supported (Term Object or Term ID).